MidwesternInteractive/laravel-kit/README.md

 # Additional References and Guides
 __*Note*__ Some of these guides are still a work in progress.

-For more information on how to utilize various features of this kit visit the following:e
+For more information on how to utilize various features of this kit visit the following:

   - [Laravel Style Guide](https://github.com/MidwesternInteractive/guides/tree/master/laravel)
     - [Code Standards](https://github.com/MidwesternInteractive/guides/tree/master/laravel/standards)